 According to IMDb.com, the entire movie was shot in New York City, and there’s no mention of a separate soundstage being used.
 (If anyone knows differently, fill us in!)

 Gérard Depardieu played the Frenchman Brontë marries so he can get his green card and she can get her greenhouse.
 She’s a horticulturist who has found the perfect apartment in Manhattan with its own conservatory.

 You’d think money would be the problem in securing a place like that–especially for someone who works with plants for a living–but no. The building is for “marrieds only,” so she needs to find a husband, and quick.
 (Don’t you hate when that happens?)

 This is how the apartment looks when Brontë first gets a look at it:

 Brontë checks out the greenhouse on her first visit and sees all the work that needs to be done out there.
 Love this old fountain:

-Green Card Set Decorator John Anderson also worked on the “Gilmore Girls,” and you can see some of the same soft, feminine, and vintage look to them.
-I wrote about the GG houses here if you missed it:
+Green Card Set Decorator John Anderson also worked on the “Gilmore Girls,” and you can see some of the same soft, feminine, and vintage look to them:

 There aren’t as many great apartments in movies as there are houses, that’s for sure.
 I think I’ve only featured a few of them, like Jennifer Aniston’s in The Break-Up, the girly retro apartment from Down with Love, and Doris Day’s in Pillow Talk.
 Got a favorite?